-Signal Name Direction Function TXDATA[n0] The Transmit Data (TXDATA[n]) signals are the outputs of the SERDES component.
+Signal Name Direction Function TXDATA[n0] Output of SERDES Component The Transmit Data (TXDATA[n]) signals are the outputs of the SERDES component.

 As the driver and receiver are in the package substrate (with no intervening connectors), then the ground difference is approximately 0 mV.